-GallBladder Damp-Heat is common.
-You’ve probably experienced it after a long, frustrating week at work followed by a large meal with lots of fat in it.
+GallBladder Damp-Heat is common!
+You’ve probably experienced it mildly after a long, frustrating week at work followed by a large meal with lots of fat in it.
 Read the symptoms below and decide for yourself!

 Why has this got anything to do with the Gallbladder?
 Because heat in the Liver organ spills over into the Gallbladder, its paired organ in the Wood element, and because too much greasy food overwhelms the supply of bile.
 Then you get GallBladder Damp-Heat!

-Hypochondrial pain: this is pain under your ribs towards the side of your abdomen.
-If feels full there, as if stuffed, and it’s slightly more likely to occur on your right side than your left side.
+Hypochondriacal pain: this is pain under your ribs towards the side of your abdomen.
+If feels full, ‘stuffed’, more likely on your right side than your left.
 The area often feels distended.

 Nausea and/or vomiting: you’ll feel better when you’ve got rid of your stomach contents, though some of the other symptoms will stick around for a while.

 Heat, probably fever: you may think you have an infection, a bug.
 If you have the other symptoms listed here, it’s probably not a bug.
 The fever will come and go, so you may feel hot then suddenly cold; you may sweat and if you do it may have a sour smell; possibly burnt, or frequently a rather sickly sweet smell, technically called ‘fragrant’.

 Thirst: with the heat comes thirst, and dryness.
 Curiously, however, you may not want to drink – a common symptom when there is damp in your body.